DelroyGayle/KoolAIChess/TESTING.md

 The major part that this program is interested in, is *the Movetext*.

 Originally, I envisioned that the user could browse and select a pgn file from their computer and play the game.
-However, I quickly realised that, that is far beyond the scope of this project and my expertise. :)
+However, I quickly realised that this was far beyond the scope of this project and my expertise. :)
 <br>Instead,
    * Copy solely the Movetext from a pgn file
    * Place it into the input.pgn file